ZhuangLab/Chromatin_Analysis_MOp/Mecp2/DNA_MERFISH_analysis/preprocess/README.md

 Step 8 - Convert
     This script generates a dataframe and a list of all chromatin traces from all 4 replicates from Mecp2 +/- mice for further analysis.

+Step 9 - Distance maps
+    This script generates median distance maps at both majortype and subclass level.
+Moreover, it generates the pkl files containing chromosome location information grouped by cell types and genotypes.